 The program must create an environment in which students prepare for internship, license to practice, and registration.
-It also nurtures students to correctly understand the basic principles of accreditation for professional degree programs in architecture.
-As it is the responsibility of the professional architectural programs, it is necessary to promote the intents and system of architectural accreditation leading to professional licensure.
+It also educates students to correctly understand the basic principles of accreditation for professional degree programs in architecture.
+As it is the responsibility of the professional architectural programs, it is necessary to promote the intents and system of architectural accreditation in public.
 The following points must be addressed for this mission:

-- Means to provide internship opportunities. - Appropriate education for internship requirements for licensure and procedure for registration, concept of continuing education after registration. - Plans to educate students on professional ethics and the responsibility of registered architects to society
+- Whether the course work and other provisions of the program satisfies the conditions and requirements for license to practice and registration - Means to provide internship opportunities - Education appropriate to a mandatory internship period and for continuing education after graduation - Plans to educate students on professional ethics and the responsibility of

-Inclusion of the KAAB statement in section 4.7 of the KAAB C&P that explains the principle and effectiveness of accreditation of a professional degree program in architecture, and whether the program opens the list of public information to public in regard to its accreditation.
+- architects to society - Proportion of graduates, as a ratio of all graduates, who, since the previous visit, have passed the qualification examination to practice - Inclusion of the KAAB statement in section 4.7 of the KAAB C&P that explains the principle and effectiveness of accreditation of a professional degree program in architecture - Whether the program opens for public view the information related to its accreditation.
 (Refer to section 4.7 for details.)